 Laura Mazurek might be the purest example of a creatrix I’ve ever encountered.
-I’m lucky enough to call her a friend, and am continuously impressed by just how closely she and the muse seem to collaborate.
+I’m lucky enough to call her a friend, and am continuously impressed by just how closely she and the muse seem to collaborate, as you can see from her online shop.

 Whether she’s creating lush and earthy jewelry, designing the cutest little boho tees you’ve ever seen, dreaming up magical photoshoots to show off her wares, or even gathering communities on behalf of other artists she knows and loves, the girl is always putting something beautiful out into the world.